Küsnacht: History

 Küsnacht is first mentioned in 1188 as de Cussenacho.

-Earliest findings of settlement date back to the stone age.
+Earliest findings of settlement date back to the Stone Age.
 There are also findings from the Bronze Age.
 During Roman times, a mansion was located on the commons.
 It was called fundus Cossiniacus which is probably the origin of the name of Küsnacht.
 In the 7th century the name was recorded as Chussenacho.
 The coat of arms shows a golden cushion on a red background.
 It is probably a derivate of the coat of arms of the aristocrats of Küssnacht am Rigi.

 In the Middle Ages, the land was governed by the House of Regensberg who lived in the castle of Wulp in Küsnacht.
-After 1531 Küsnacht was governed by Zurich.
+After 1531 Küsnacht was governed by Zürich.

-Like most other municipalities along Lake Zürich, Küsnacht started to become a suburb of the city of Zürich with the development of the railway link in 1896.
+Like most other municipalities along Lake Zurich, Küsnacht started to become a suburb of the city of Zürich with the development of the railway link in 1896.

 The psychiatrist Carl Jung had his clinic in Küsnacht, which attracted patients from all over the world.
 Thomas Mann lived in Küsnacht between 1933 and 1939, after he was forced to leave Germany by the Nazis.
-The most famous resident of the town is Tina Turner.
+Recently, the town's most famous resident was Tina Turner, who lived there until her death in 2023.